grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 For more information, refer to [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 {{< admonition type="note" >}}
-If you are a Linux systems and it's not possible for you set up local DNS resolution, use the `--add-host=<ingress-host>:<kubernetes-cluster-external-address>` command-line flag to define the `<ingress-host>` local address for the Docker commands in the examples that follow.
+If you are using a Linux system and it's not possible for you set up local DNS resolution, use the `--add-host=<ingress-host>:<kubernetes-cluster-external-address>` command-line flag to define the `<ingress-host>` local address for the Docker commands in the examples that follow.
 {{< /admonition >}}

 1. Open your `custom.yaml` or create a YAML file of Helm values called `custom.yaml`.